binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 The following data is available through the **.metrics** (i.e.
 Dropwizard) interface.
 I break them up into two groups since that is how Dropwizard breaks up their implementation internally.
-There is no "histogram" nor "meter" component to the JMX path specifications.
+Note that these names are not reflected in JMX, that is to say there are no "histogram" nor "meter" components in the JMX path specifications.

 Here they are:

 -   **Histogram:** - distribution of the latency of the operations (read/write).
 The percentiles are heavily biased to the last five minutes.
-The count, mean, etc. other metrics are not and are for the lifetime of the service.
+The count, mean, etc. other metrics are not biased and instead are for the lifetime of the service.

     -   **durationUnit** - the unit of the returned latency values, namely milliseconds